Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 To install and manage Playbooks/Logic Apps, the followong permissions are required on the resourcegroup [Microsoft Sentinel Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#microsoft-sentinel-contributor) + [Logic App Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#logic-app-contributor).

 # Connectors Authorization
-Each connector needs to be authorize after playbook installation.
+Each connector needs to be authorized after playbook installation.
 Expand all nodes in the logic app after installation and look for blocks marked with a warning sign.
-Open and autorize the connection. more information about each connector can be found below.
+Open and authorize the connection.
+More information about each connector can be found below.

 We use the following connectors in Recordedd Future solution:
 - **/recordedfuturev2** Microsoft power platform connectors
 https://learn.microsoft.com/en-us/connectors/recordedfuturev2/  .
 All logic apps require an APIKey to communicate with the Recorded Future API.
-To obtain an APIKey, please visit [Recorded Future](https://www.recordedfuture.com/integrations/azure/).
+To obtain an APIKey, please visit [Recorded Future Requesting API Tokens](https://support.recordedfuture.com/hc/en-us/articles/4411077373587-Requesting-API-Tokens).
 - **/microsoftgraphsecurity** - Microsoft power platform connectors https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/
 - **/azuresentinel** - Microsoft power platform connectors https://learn.microsoft.com/en-us/connectors/azuresentinel/

 # Deployment

-> **Due to internal Microsoft Logic Apps dependencies, please deploy first the ImportToSentinel playbook before any of the IndicatorProcessor one.**
+> **Due to internal Microsoft Logic Apps dependencies, please deploy ImportToSentinel playbook before any of the IndicatorProcessor playbooks.**

 ## ImportToSentinel